JosephABudd/kickzig/README.md

 _Whenever I begin working with a new language I like to rewrite certain programs with that new language.
 So here I am rewriting my kick program which was previously written in GO._

 As I started learning zig, I found and started using [Dave Vanderson's dvui project](https://github.com/david-vanderson/dvui).
-Dvui is a very nice graphics framework that is young, easy to use and just keeps getting better.
+Dvui is an excellent graphics framework that is young, very easy to use and just keeps getting better.

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

-## March 14, 2024
+## April 1, 2024

+Still a work in progress.

+* Added some missing CLI responses.
 * The main menu is optional.
 * The front-end screens are simpler and easier to use.
 * The closing down process logs the error info if there is an error.
-* Added missing CLI responses.
+* Added the **content panel** which is only used as content for a tab.
+* Started new Tab-bars:
+  * Each Tab is a type.
+So there can be multiple instances of each Tab.
+  * For content, a Tab can use it's own panel or it can use a separate panel-screen or content-screen (same thing).
+  * Tabs can be added to and removed from tab-bars.
+  * Tab-bar Options:
+    * .direction: can be .vertical or .horizontal.
+    * .toggle_direction: if true then the user can toggle the direction.

 ### To do.
 The next big steps are

-* The wiki needs to be redone.
+* The wiki needs to be updated.
+After the update I want to add to the wiki as additions are made kickzig.
-* Spawned tabs.
-Tabs which can be added and removed.
 * Review the closing down process.
-* Review responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.
+* Review kickzig responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.

-### More to do

-* review CLI error and success responses.
-* review source code documentation,
+* Review source code documentation.
+* Review my zig coding styles.
+* Add a way to move and close tabs.
+* This new version of tabs can be reworked for other navigation-layouts.

 ## kickzig is a framework code generator